The Lawrence Hall of Science

 Have you ever wondered what the future of energy looks like?
 In this program, you will explore exciting solar energy applications while designing and building solar-powered gadgets to solve real-world challenges.
 Learn electrical circuitry, become familiar with the iterative design process, and hear from engineering professionals about their cutting-edge work.
 Non-residential with Optional Residential Add-on

-Did you know that scientists can study flora and fauna and adapt ideas from nature to solve real-world problems?
+Did you know that scientists can study and adapt ideas from nature to solve real-world problems?
 Explore the exciting field of Biodesign and learn how scientists are taking inspiration from the natural world to spark innovation in biology and engineering.
 This program is based on the work of, and in partnership with Dr. Robert Full at the Integrative Biology Lab.
 Non-residential with Optional Residential Add-on

 Gene editing is a cutting-edge frontier of science, but how does it work?
 Explore the exciting biotechnology field and learn how scientists use CRISPR to accurately and efficiently change organisms’ genes accurately and efficiently.
 This program also explores ethics in the applications of gene editing.
 Non-residential with Optional Residential Add-on

-Artificial Intelligence is increasingly impacting our day to day lives, but what makes AI tick?
+Artificial Intelligence is increasingly impacting our day to day lives, but what makes AI function?
 Explore cutting-edge AI technologies, concepts, and ethics as you learn about ongoing artificial intelligence research from Berkeley scientists and experts.
 This program is offered in partnership with Berkeley Artificial Intelligence Research Lab.
 Non-residential with Optional Residential Add-on

 Financial aid application now closed.The cancelation date has passed.
 Refunds are no longer available.